huggingface/blog/sdxl_lora_advanced_script.md

 **Inference**

-When doing pivotal tuning, besides the `*.safetensors` weights of your LoRA, you also get the `*.safetensors` embeddings for the new tokens.
+When doing pivotal tuning, besides the `*.safetensors` weights of your LoRA, there is also the `*.safetensors` embeddings for the new tokens.
 In order to do inference with those we add 2 steps to how we would normally load a LoRA:

 1. Download our trained embeddings from the hub